alchemy-fullstack-js-winter-2019/tdd-array-quiz/README.md

     * **Focus effort on requirements of the lab**.
 Seriously, read the [Instructions] section _more than once_ paying attention to detail.
 1. Total possible points are 40.
 You will be graded out of 30 points
 1. Demonstrate what you can accomplish by having **passing travis ci** and showing working code!

+1. Adding a quick update to push up!